Meet our 2020 E-Safety Team!

-We enjoyed having PC Neil come to talk to our children about staying safe online recently.
+We are grateful to PC Neil for frequently coming in to talk to our children about staying safe online.

 The Internet is a great place for entertainment, communication and education, but there are risks of harm through inappropriate content and people.
 Everyone can play a part in keeping children safe, just like the above pupils want to do.
 On this page, you'll find several games suitable for all ages.
 Click on the links below and find out how to stay safe online...